GueRapii/Esp8266_Linux_Monitoring/README.md

 ## License

 This project is licensed under the MIT License.
-Feel free to use and modify it as you like.
+Feel free to use, share, and modify it as needed.